 How is it used?

-The test for LDL cholesterol is used to predict your risk of developing heart disease and stroke.
-Results of the LDL cholesterol test and other components of the lipid profile are considered along with other known risk factors of heart disease to develop a plan of treatment and follow-up.
-Accordingly certain high risk people qualify for PBS subsidised drugs.
+The test for LDL cholesterol is used to predict your risk of developing cardiovascular diseases such as coronary heart disease and stroke.
+LDL cholesterol is part of the cardiovascular risk assessment.
+Results of the LDL cholesterol test and other components of the lipid profile are considered along with other risk factors to assess an individual’s risk of developing cardiovascular disease in the next 5 or 10 years.
+Decisions can then be made about whether treatment is required to lower this risk.

 Treatment options may include lifestyle changes such as diet or exercise programs or lipid-lowering drugs such as statins.
-The treatment target for LDL cholesterol is <2.0 mmol/L.
+The treatment target for LDL cholesterol is usually <2.0 mmol/L. although your doctor may decide that a different target is more appropriate for you.

 When is it requested?